-Figure 4.4: Land Use Characteristics vs Transit Service Typology daily riders based on the current population seems promising, there are many factors that influence ridership beyond population and further analysis and modeling should be required prior to proposing any type of transit service.
-This would be the first step towards providing BRT service in the study area as this should be introduced in a phased approach.
-With the introduction of the FlexRIDE service that currently provides on demand service to portions of the study area, as well as Route 56, a fixed route service running along South Virginia Steet is the next logical step towards BRT.
+Although the number of average daily riders based on the current population seems promising, there are many factors that influence ridership beyond population.
+When performing the Simplified Trips-on-Project Software (STOPS) modeling for this corridor based on the existing ridership data, the model concluded that at minimum a fixed route may be supported in the corridor, but due to the lack of transit in this area, the modeling data wasn't conclusive and further analysis and modeling should be required prior to proposing any type of BRT transit service.
+At minimum, adding a fixed route may help to generate the ridership data needed for more accurate modeling and if successful would be the first step towards providing BRT service in the study area as transit should be introduced in a phased approach.
+This process has already begun with the introduction of the FlexRIDE service that currently provides on demand service to portions of the study area, as well as Route 56 which currently runs along a portion of the corridor.